-Founded in 2010, AliExpress is Alibaba’s cross-border ecommerce marketplace, with users from over 230 countries and nearly 20 million visitors daily.
+Founded in 2010, AliExpress is Alibaba’s cross-border ecommerce marketplace, with nearly 20 million daily visitors.
 Users of the platform can sell to individual people or businesses, whether they are manufacturing products or adding an AliExpress dropshipping model to their online store.

 AliExpress takes between 5% and 8% of commission fees for each transaction, depending on your product category.
 Otherwise, there are no overhead or arrangement fees to sell on the platform.

-Otto is the second biggest online selling site in Germany, with a focus on fashion and lifestyle products.
-It grew from a post-war mail-order company selling just 28 types of shoes to a brand with over 1,000 employees and annual turnover of $61 million by 1959.
+Otto is based in Germany and has a focus on fashion and lifestyle products.
+It grew from a post-war mail-order company selling shoes to a business with 11 million active customers.

-Rakuten is a massive marketplace based out of Japan that provides ecommerce, banking, communications services, and more.
-Although its competitor PayPay Mall sees more monthly traffic, some sources claim Rakuten is the market leader by sales.
+Rakuten is a large marketplace based out of Japan that provides ecommerce, banking, communications services, and more.
 Similar to marketplaces like Amazon, you can sell in endless product categories, including clothing, books, sports, subscription boxes, and more.

-To date, Rakuten has over 50,000 merchants and 115 million global customers.
-Businesses who want to sell on Rakuten need to be registered in the United States or Japan, otherwise, you’ll have to use a service partner and apply through them.
+To date, Rakuten has over 57,000 merchants.
+Businesses who want to sell on Rakuten need to be registered in the United States or Japan, or use a service partner.

-MyDeal is an Australian marketplace offering over one million products across 3,500 categories, welcoming over 5.4 million visitors per month.
+MyDeal is an Australian marketplace offering more than one million products across 3,500 categories, welcoming over four million visitors per month.
 It’s strictly a marketplace, meaning it doesn’t sell products of its own, only those from third-party sellers.